KhartesViewer/khartes/README.md

 cue.
 Think, for a moment, about the red data slice (the one with a red border).
 Somewhere in 3D space its plane intersects the plane of the green data slice.
 These two planes are mutually perpendicular, so the intersection is a line.
-In the window of the red data slice, this line of intersection is drawn in green; it is the green crosshair, to show that this is where the green slice crosses the red slice.
+In the window of the red data slice, this line of intersection is drawn in green; it is the green crosshair, showing that this is where the green slice crosses the red slice.
 Likewise, in the window of the green data slice, this same intersection line is drawn in red, so that when you are looking at the green window, you know where the red slice crosses it.